scottdkey/shakespeare_db/readme.md

 This is a free and open source project at this time.

-The current database is made up of information retrieved from [Perseus](https://www.perseus.tufts.edu/hopper/) - this information may be able to be parsed for the purposes of this project, this is currently being explored
+The current database is made up of information retrieved from [Perseus](https://www.perseus.tufts.edu/hopper/) - this information may be able to be parsed for the purposes of this project, this is currently being explored for viablility of this project.

 # To Run the database: